dawsers/scroll/README.md

 If you want to compile *scroll* yourself, [sway compiling instructions](https://github.com/swaywm/sway#compiling-from-source) apply to *scroll*.
-You will also need to install the lua package (version >= 5.4) to enable lua scripting. `wlroots` is no longer a requirement, as the source is included in the scroll source tree.
+You will also need to install the lua package (version >= 5.4) to enable lua scripting. `wlroots` is no longer a requirement, as the source is included in the scroll source tree, but you will need its dependencies to be able to build *scroll*.

 ``` sh
 meson setup build/